 33. Install Ubuntu Cleaner

 CCleaner is one of the best and most used applications on Windows to free up some space.
-Unfortunately, CCleaner is unavailable for Ubuntu, but a reliable alternative is available for Ubuntu, i.e., Ubuntu Cleaner.
+Unfortunately, CCleaner is not available for Ubuntu, but there is a reliable alternative available for Ubuntu, i.e., Ubuntu Cleaner.

-Ubuntu Cleaner is an open-source application that helps you free up some space on disk while clearing the browser cache.
+Ubuntu Cleaner is a free and open-source application that helps you free up some space on disk while clearing the browser cache.

 34. Setup Cloud Accounts

 Having a Cloud Account is necessary to keep all the personal and important documents on cloud services so that you can access them from anywhere.
 Google Drive and Dropbox are one of the most used Cloud accounts.

 You can set up a Google Drive account by simply going to online accounts through settings and signing into a Google account.